A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Theory of Safe Reinforcement Learning

-Based on Dankin’s Theorem and Convex Analysis \citep{bertsekas2015convex}, \citep{paternain2019constrained} provides theoretical support to the primal-dual (i.e., the Lagrange multiplier) method with a zero duality gap, which implies that the primal-dual method can be solved exactly in the dual domain.
-In \citep{le2019batch} they consider a framework for the off-line reinforcement learning under some constraint conditions, present a specific algorithmic instantiation, and show the performance guarantees that preserve a safe learning.
-Due to the off-line reinforcement learning, according to the off-policy policy evaluation, the work \citep{le2019batch} shows the error bound with respect to PAC-style bounds \citep{1984Valiant}.
-The work \citep{russel2020robust} is proposed to merge the theory of constrained CMDP with the theory of robust Markov decision process (RMDP).
-The RMDP leads to a formulation of a robust constrained Markov decision process (RCMDP), which is the basic formulation to build a robust soft-constrained Lagrange-based algorithm.
-The work \citep{russel2020robust} claims the convergence of the proposed algorithm can follow the method \citep{borkar2009stochastic} due to the proposed algorithm can present a time-scale and stochastic approximation.
-The work \citep{satija2020constrained} firstly turn the cost-based constraints into state-based constraints, then propose a policy improvement algorithm with safety guarantee.
-In \citep{satija2020constrained},the authors propose Backward Value Functions that play a role in estimating the expected cost according to the data by the agent, their main idea is policy iteration \citep{santos2004convergence}.
+Based on Dankin’s Theorem and Convex Analysis \cite{bertsekas2015convex}, \cite{paternain2019constrained} provides theoretical support to the primal-dual (i.e., the Lagrange multiplier) method with a zero duality gap, which implies that the primal-dual method can be solved precisely in the dual domain.
+In \cite{le2019batch}, they consider a framework for off-line RL under some constraint conditions, present a specific algorithmic instantiation, and show the performance guarantees that preserve safe learning.
+Moreover, due to the off-line RL, according to the off-policy policy evaluation, the work \cite{le2019batch} shows the error bound with respect to Probably Approximately Correct (PAC) style bounds \cite{1984Valiant}.
+The work \cite{russel2020robust} is proposed to merge the theory of constrained CMDP with the theory of robust Markov decision process (RMDP).
+The RMDP leads to a formulation of a robust constrained Markov decision process (RCMDP), which is the essential formulation to build a robust soft-constrained Lagrange-based algorithm.
+The work \cite{russel2020robust} claims the convergence of the proposed algorithm can follow the method \cite{borkar2009stochastic} because the proposed algorithm can present a time-scale and stochastic approximation.
+The work \cite{satija2020constrained} firstly turn the cost-based constraints into state-based constraints, then propose a policy improvement algorithm with a safety guarantee.
+In \cite{satija2020constrained}, the authors propose backward value functions that play a role in estimating the expected cost according to the data by the agent, their main idea is policy iteration \cite{santos2004convergence}.